 Realistic paintings try to depict the subject matter as accurately as possible.
 The colours and details are meant to look lifelike and true to nature.

-Impressionist paintings are often soft and blurry, with visible brushstrokes.
+Impressionist paintings and Post-Impressionist paintings are often soft and blurry, with visible brushstrokes.
 The colours are usually light and delicate.
 This painting style is meant to capture the fleeting effects of light and colour.

 Now that you know about the different types of painting mediums, applications, methods and styles, you’re ready to start painting!
 Experiment with different mediums and techniques to find the ones that you like best.
 And don’t forget to have fun!